-It is essential that all information security events within Warwick District Council are reported immediately to the, the ICT Services Helpdesk or the Democratic Services Manager and Deputy Monitoring Officer.
+It is therefore essential that all information security events within Warwick District Council are reported immediately to the, the ICT Services Helpdesk or in the case of a personal data breach, to the Information Governance Manager or the Democratic Services Manager and Deputy Monitoring Officer.

-Any member of Warwick District Council staff or contractors, who become aware of an Information Security Breach, or attempted breach of Warwick District Council systems, must report it immediately.
+Any member of Warwick District Council staff or contractors, who become aware of an Information Security Breach (including a personal data breach), or attempted breach of Warwick District Council systems, must report it immediately.